Moving From the UK to Austria

 As a student, you are allowed to work up to 20 hours per week to help cover living costs.
 Depending on the city you are in and the accommodation you rent, living expenses will vary.
 On average, however, you would need about 1,000 € per month.

 Like any well-run country, Austria’s healthcare system operates smoothly and effectively.
-If you are living permanently in the country before the 31st of December 2020, you will have life-long healthcare rights as long as you remain a resident.
 When registering for healthcare, you should pay contributions to a local social insurance organisation.
 Usually, your employer will automatically deduct health insurance contributions from your salary and make the payments on your behalf.
 You can also take out additional private health insurance.
 Then, you can enjoy flexible visiting hours, private hospital rooms, and the luxury of choosing your doctor.

 Once you are insured, you will be issued an e-Card, which you must present when going to the doctor.
-If you are a pensioner or student insured in the UK, you can still use your European Health Insurance Card (EHIC), even after 31 December 2020, which will be otherwise no longer valid for most Brits.
+If you are a pensioner or student insured in the UK, you can still use your European Health Insurance Card (EHIC).

 Final thoughts

-If high-paying jobs, excellent quality of life, stunningly beautiful nature and good education are exactly what you are looking for, then moving to Austria should be a no-brainer.
+If high-paying jobs, excellent quality of life, stunningly beautiful nature and good education are exactly what you are looking for, then moving to Austria from UK should be a no-brainer.
 Pack your bags and jump in!
-Somewhere out there, a wiener schnitzel is waiting for you!

 100.00 % of readers found this article helpful.